 Example #2: Life's Abundance All Life Stage Cat Food (kibble):

 You might notice that it looked like the kibble was going to have a lot more protein than the canned food, but that's when we are only looking at the percentages and not accounting for all the moisture content.

-Although this won't give you the exact amount of protein like the formula above, when you're out shopping you can use this simpler guideline:
+Although this won't give you the exact amount of protein like the formula above, when you're out shopping and you don't feel like doing a lot of math, you can use this simpler guideline:

 "For a canned product that is 75 percent moisture (25 percent dry matter), multiply the guaranteed level times 4.
 For a 10 percent moisture dry product, multiply by 1.1."

 Even though we might be able to decipher the pet food label and find out the true percentage content of each of the ingredients, the "Guaranteed Analysis" on the package or can does not guarantee the quality or source of the protein.